TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ```

 ### Disconnect Stage from Usage Plan
-- Disassociate the stage associated with the usage plan.
+- Disassociates the stage associated with the usage plan.
 - If an API Key connected to the stage exists, the stage cannot be disassociated.

 #### Request